What is the Statute of Limitations on Personal Injury Claims in New York?

 Medical Malpractice Cases

-The statute of limitations for a medical malpractice case is two and a half years from the date of the malpractice.
+The statute of limitations for a personal injury case involving medical malpractice is two and a half years from the date of the malpractice.

 What is the Serious Injury Threshold for Filing Personal Injury Claims?